OliverLeitner/pickemschedules/README.md

 composer: https://getcomposer.org/
 nodejs: https://nodejs.org/en/
-a web server (one that can serve static html and php files)
+a web server (one that can serve static and php files)
 a database (i am using mariadb)

 to install: